-About RPM Racing Engines
+A History of Performance - RPM Racing Engines

-A History of the Company, its Owner & More
+The Company, its Owner & More

 In 2007 the RPM Motorsports team - #32 Jean-Paul Cyr took their fifth consecutive ACT championship with a total of 7 ACT Championships overall.
 This has placed Jean-Paul Cyr and RPM Motorsports in the record books as the only driver/team to beat Robbie Crouch's all time record in the American Canadian Tour series.